-OverviewAllegheny Portage Railroad National Historic Site is located between Johnstown and Hollidaysburg, Pennsylvania.
-It is located in the Allegheny Mountains.
-The Allegheny Portage Railroad played a vital role in the nation's industrialization during the first half of the nineteenth century by linking the eastern United States to the west.
-Ten inclined planes allowed the railroad to overcome grades up to 5-6/8 degrees along the rugged terrain of the Allegheny Mountains, as the boats from the Pennsylvania Mainline Canal were portaged over the mountains.
+Allegheny Portage Railroad National Historic Site is located in the Allegheny Mountains between Johnstown and Hollidaysburg, Pennsylvania.
+The Allegheny Portage Railroad played a vital role in the nation's industrialization during the first half of the nineteenth century by linking Philadelphia and the eastern seabord to Pittsburgh and the midwest.
+Ten inclined planes allowed the railroad to overcome steep grades along the rugged terrain of the Allegheny Mountains, as boats from the Pennsylvania Mainline Canal were portaged over the mountains.